aperechnev/aperechnev/README.md

 Yet another iOS developer with 10+ years of experience.

-Feel free to communicate with me in English🇬🇧, Russian🇷🇺 and Serbian🇷🇸.
+Feel free to communicate with me in English🇬🇧, Russian🇷🇺 or Serbian🇷🇸.

 #### My projects